- Study at Deakin

 Often we suggest starting with general information and an overview of the topic from encyclopedias and books before exploring more detailed and specific information in journals and reports.

-* Please note To view these tutorials you must have flash enabled.
-To view on Apple devices, a web browser app with flash capabilities is required (eg. Photon).
+* Please note To view the Flash tutorials you must have Flash enabled.
+To view on Apple devices, a web browser app with Flash capabilities is required (e.g. Photon).

-When searching for books you can approach it in two ways:
+When searching for books there are two main approaches:

 To search for a book when you know the title, type the title into the search box, and click ‘Search’.

-If it is held by the Library, it will appear in the list of results (depending how common the title is, it might not appear as the first result).
-If your result doesn't appear, view further options under the borrowing material tab.
+If the title is held by the Library, it will appear in the list of results (depending how common the title is, it might not appear as the first result).
+If your result doesn’t appear, view further options under the borrowing material tab.

 To search for books on a subject area or topic, type some keywords that describe your topic into the search bar, then click ‘Search’.

-Once you have your results, use the options on the left side of the screen to limit your search to a certain format.
+Once you have your results, use the options on the left side of the screen to limit your search to a particular format.